 My Zsh Setup

 Let’s talk about customizing the terminal on a Mac.
-By default, macOS comes with a basic terminal using zsh, which seems boring.
-However, with a bit of configuration, you can transform it into a powerful and visually appealing tool.
-For a long time, I didn’t realize the potential of zsh until I stumbled upon some YouTube tutorials that showcased how to enhance the terminal.
+By default, macOS comes with a basic terminal using Zsh (Z shell), which while functional, lacks visual appeal and many productivity features.
+However, with thoughtful configuration, you can transform it into a powerful, efficient, and visually stunning development environment.

 Key Enhancements